 What are the benefits of renting to refugees?

-Refugees have come from very difficult situations and are strong, determined, and hard-working people.
-They are driven to create a safe and stable environment for their families.
-This means they will do their best to be good renters who are respectful of property, neighbors, and property managers.
+Refugees have come from very difficult situations and are very strong, determined, and hard-working people.
+They are driven to create a safe and stable environment for their families despite all odds.
+This means they will do their best to be good tenants who are respectful of property, neighbors, and apartment managers.

 How do I conduct a background check on a refugee?